-Digital is the new reality for finance and business Bookmark has been added
+Digital is the new reality for finance and business has been saved

 The biggest news doing the rounds in India these days is the currency demonetization, where the currency notes of INR 500 and INR 1,000 became invalid overnight.
 While this has impacted one and all, the degree of operational impact felt by the tech-savvy, online, mobile consumers is considerably less.